schaary/itz_logger/README.md

 This log gem supports multiple output channels:

 1. log to the terminal (stdout only)
-2. log to a file (not yet implemented)
+2. log to a file
 3. log to a RabbitMQ service (not yet implemented)